maromart/SDWAN/Localized_Policies/README.md

 Getting device templates...
 ```

-Once the script finishes, you can open the spreadsheet and/or the HTML file
+Once the script finishes, you can open the generated spreadsheet and/or the HTML file

 ## Built With
 - [Python](https://www.python.org/)